3rd Avenue bridge redo in Minneapolis begins with weekend closure

 The 3rd Avenue bridge in downtown Minneapolis will close from Friday night to Monday morning to allow crews to reconfigure traffic lanes as a major rehabilitation project begins.
 Traffic will be reduced to one lane in each direction with a dynamic transit lane and room for pedestrians and bicyclists starting Monday through Dec.
 31.

-Motorists on eastbound I-94 approaching the Hwy.
+Motorists on eastbound Interstate 94 approaching the Hwy.
 101 interchange will need to use the right lane to access exits at Hwy.
 610, Maple Grove Parkway and Weaver Lake Road.
-The left lanes separated by a barrier are reserved for through traffic and provide drivers no opportunity to get off the freeway until reaching the I-694/494/94 interchange.
+The left lanes, separated by a barrier, are reserved for through traffic and provide drivers no opportunity to get off the freeway until reaching the I-694/494/94 interchange.

 A similar arrangement goes into place Friday on southbound I-35W, where motorists must decide which lane to take before the Minnesota River.
 The right lane provides access to Cliff Road, while the left lanes are reserved for drivers continuing through the construction zone into Burnsville.

-“I suggest people plan ahead and watch for the signs indicating they need to get in the right lane to turn,” said MnDOT spokesman David Aeikens.
+“I suggest people plan ahead and watch for the signs indicating they need to get in the right lane to turn,” said David Aeikens, spokesman for the Minnesota Department of Transportation.

 Here are some other noteworthy construction zones: